agboolaidris/ChatApp/README.md

 # Sidehustle-Task-001
 ## Full-Name: Agboola Ishola Idris
 ### Slack Id: IRIS
-### the video exposed me to the neccesary tools  and guide for web development. tools like Package Manager, Version Control such as git bash, and Build Tools like webpack.
-I also learned the important of Frame-Work.
+### the video exposed the important of Version Control git and the Github, it also explain how to work with it. it expose how to setup the git environment.it also discuss 3 state of Git COmmitted Modified and Staged. and the flow of Git.